 In recent years, however, fake news has been responsible for a great deal of misinformation because more and more people have begun consuming and believing these articles without bothering to fact check or even read beyond the headlines.
 This acceptance of incorrect information has led to confusion, panic, and an inability to discuss the actual facts surrounding current events.

-A fake news article is designed to outrage and shock, causing some readers to share it on Facebook, Twitter, or another type of social media without questioning it.
+A fake news article is designed to outrage and shock, causing some readers to share it on Facebook, Twitter, or another type of social media platform without questioning it.
 Sharing the article exposes it to more people who may be outraged by it, who also share it without question, and so on.
 This cycle continues until a sizeable number of people believe this fake story is the truth.

 Writers of fake news typically create it for one of two reasons: to fulfill a social agenda, like angering a population against a political opponent; or to earn advertising revenue through visits to their sites.
 Unfortunately, business is booming.

 Just one fake news writer claimed to earn $10,000 per month from the advertising revenue of his articles, and he said he planned to keep writing until the money stopped coming in.
 With an unknown number of writers drafting multiple fake articles each day, the flood of bad information may continue for quite some time.

 Online giants like Google and Facebook are beginning to crack down on fake news by banning suspicious sites from advertising on their platforms and asking users to report dishonest articles.
 However, many critics feel that Google, Facebook, and other online services still aren't doing enough.

 Unfortunately, fake news writers will likely continue to create new sites and methods to get around any digital roadblocks.
 This means the best way to prevent fake news from spreading is to teach users how to identify fake news themselves.
 That means you!